gaultier/blog/crdb-optimization3-slow-list-messages-part3.md

-Title: Optimization tales with CockroachDB: the slow list of messages
+Title: Optimization tales with CockroachDB: the slow list of messages (part 3)
 Tags: SQL, Optimization, CockroachDB
 ---